aiven/devportal/docs/products/kafka/concepts/upgrade-procedure.rst

 It is possible to downgrade from a larger service plan back to a smaller service plan, if there is enough disk capacity on the smaller plan, via the :doc:`Aiven Console </docs/platform/howto/scale-services>` or the :ref:`Aiven CLI <avn-cli-service-update>`.

-The same upgrade procedure is used for all service plan changes whenever the node type is changed.
-When the service plan is downgraded to use nodes with less CPUs, memory or disk, all newly-created nodes are always launched with the latest system software versions, and the data is transferred to new nodes using the upgrade mechanism described in this document.
+When changing the node type during a service plan change, the upgrade procedure remains the same.
+In case of downgrading to a service plan with nodes having lesser CPUs, memory, or disk, the latest system software versions will be used for all newly created nodes.
+The upgrade mechanism, as explained in this document, will be employed to transfer data to the new nodes.

 Upgrade impact and risks
 ------------------------